stopthatrightmeow/Mod-erate-Impact/readme.md

 This was designed to help Twitch Streamers keep track of how interactive their Moderators are in their respective community.
 I stole the idea from [Venalis](https://twitch.tv/venalis) when he had stated he was wanting something that did this exact thing.
 I hope that it will be useful to any streamer looking to keep track of the information provided.

 ## Home Page
 The top left where it states "Venalis" is actually the channel name.
-This will change depending on what Twitch Chat your following.
+This will change depending on what Twitch Chat you set within the configuration file.
 ![Home Page](./IMAGES/home.png)

 ## Mod Overview Page